recoyx/localization-rs/README.md

 - `LocaleMap`
   - Load assets from HTTP and File System.
+  - Handle plural rules.
 - General language code and country code manipulation.
   - `Locale` and `parse_locale(str)`
   - `Country` and `parse_country(str)`

+Support for ECMA-404 `Intl` features like date-time and relative-time formatting are upcoming.

 ## Getting started